-"Sometime" was written at a time when I felt as if I had been ripped from my life as I had known it and was suddenly placed in someone else's life - and the only person who wanted me in that life was my man, and he was very busy trying to save his business, so I hardly ever saw him - I felt very much out of place and alone.
+"Sometime" was written at a time when I felt as if I had been ripped from my life as I had known it and was suddenly placed in someone else's life - and the only person who seemed to want me in that life was my man.
+During the time I wrote it, I felt very much out of place and alone.
 It's basically a song that represents a mood and doesn't tell a story - so I hope that if you are feeling depressed, you can put that song on, cry a little bit and then be able to get on with your day.

 "Can't Get Next to You" was recorded while Sonia Dada was in Sausalito recording their album "Test Pattern" - these are the "scratch" vocals.
 Arne wanted to keep them because we cut it in one take and he liked the interplay between me and Michael and Sam and Paris.
 It's almost as if I'm listening to someone else - because I'm a different person now.
 I'm so in awe of that band and those singers and was still in "I'm not worthy" mode when we cut these tunes.
 But, you can't go back, right?
 I'm very grateful to have had that experience and hope to sing with them again someday.
 Or at least hang out - because they are great people.